skeetocococ/cgbemu/README.md

 # cgbemu
 A simple gameboy emulator in C.

 In development.
 Using SDL2.
 Does not include boot ROM.
-Should be able to boot simple games like Tetris and Dr. Mario at the moment but output needs to be fixed, MBC not implemented yet.
+Should be able to boot simple games like Tetris and Dr. Mario at the moment but graphics needs to be fixed, MBC not implemented yet.
 DN.

 To compile, in /src, do
 ```